-The May 2021 draft of the Construction Stormwater General Permit reissuance proposed a translation of the WLAs into numeric effluent limitations (NELs).
-However, the translated NELs were below the respective method reporting limits for the constituents and would render determining compliance at the point of discharge infeasible.
-Thus, a sediment-based compliance method is incorporated into this General Permit to assess compliance with waste load allocations for chlordane, DDT, dieldrin, and PCBs in the Los Angeles Area Lakes Toxics TMDL.
+The May 2021 draft of the Construction Stormwater General Permit reissuance proposed a translation of the waste load allocations into numeric effluent limitations.
+However, the translated numeric effluent limitations for chlordane, DDT, dieldrin, and PCBs in the Los Angeles Area Lakes Toxics TMDL were below the respective reporting limits for the constituents and would render determining compliance at the point of discharge infeasible.

-Dischargers that discharge to the applicable Los Angeles Area Lakes waterbodies are to conduct a soil sampling investigation for chlordane, DDT, dieldrin, and PCBs (as applicable) as part of the pollutant source assessment to determine whether they are Responsible Dischargers per Attachment H Section I.G.5.
-Dischargers are considered Responsible Dischargers if the TMDL analytes are detected above their respective method reporting limits and will be required to comply with an NEL of 100 mg/L total suspended solids (TSS) instead of the NELs for chlordane, DDT, dieldrin, and/or PCBs.
+Dischargers that discharge to the applicable Los Angeles Area Lakes waterbodies are to conduct a soil screening investigation for chlordane, DDT, dieldrin, and PCBs (as applicable) as part of the pollutant source assessment to determine whether they are Responsible Dischargers per Attachment H, Section I.G.5.
+Dischargers are considered Responsible Dischargers if the TMDL analytes are measured above their respective reporting limits and will be required to comply with a numeric effluent limitation of 100 mg/L total suspended solids (TSS) as the applicable limitation for each of the applicable TMDL-pollutants identified through the soil screening investigation.

 State Water Board staff reviewed literature and concluded that measurements of total suspended solids at the point of discharge, following a non-visible pollutant monitoring trigger, are the most reasonable way to assess presence of chlordane, DDT, dieldrin, and PCBs, as these organic pollutants are readily sorbed to sediment.

-Staff determined the measurement of total suspended solids at or above of 100 mg/L is an appropriate indicator of the presence of chlordane, DDT, dieldrin, and PCBs in runoff, if the pre-project soil monitoring (described in Attachment H Section I.G.5) demonstrated these pollutants are present in the soil.
+The measurement of total suspended solids at or above of 100 mg/L is an appropriate indicator of the presence of chlordane, DDT, dieldrin, and PCBs in runoff, if the pre-project soil analysis (described in Attachment H, Section I.G.5) demonstrated these pollutants are present in the soil.
 There is a strong positive correlation between total suspended solids and chlordane, DDT, dieldrin, and PCBs, indicating that concentrations of pollutants increase and decline proportionally with the TSS concentrations.
-If the constituents were detected in the soil at or above the method reporting limit, a small fraction will be in the TSS sample as well.
+If the constituents were measured in the soil at or above the reporting limit, a small fraction will be in the TSS sample as well.

 Compliance Actions and Schedule

 Responsible Dischargers shall comply with the requirements of this General Permit.
 Responsible Dischargers that identify on-site sources of toxic pollutants associated with the impaired water bodies, through the required pollutant source assessment, are to implement BMPs specific to preventing or controlling stormwater exposure to the metals.
-Furthermore, the Responsible Discharger shall compare all non-visible sampling and analytical results to the TSS NEL for the sediment-based compliance method to address toxic pollutants associated with the impairment of the water body.
+Furthermore, the Responsible Discharger shall compare all non-visible sampling and analytical results to the TSS numeric effluent limitation to address toxic pollutants associated with the impairment of the water body.
+Exceedances of the TSS numeric effluent limitation equates to an exceedance of each applicable TMDL-specific pollutant identified in the soil screening investigation.

 The Los Angeles Regional Water Quality Control Board has not adopted an Implementation Plan or a compliance schedule for the toxic pollutants addressed by the Los Angeles Area Lakes Toxics TMDL.
-Therefore, Responsible Dischargers are required to achieve compliance with the TSS NEL by the effective date of this General Permit.
+Therefore, Responsible Dischargers are required to achieve compliance with the TSS numeric effluent limitation by the effective date of this General Permit.

 vii.
 Los Angeles and Long Beach Harbor Waters TMDL